 As you have probably heard before, an individual suspected of committing a crime is considered “innocent until proven guilty.”
-In America, a person is not presumed to be guilty until they either admit guilt, or are found guilty by a jury of their peers.
-Criminal cases are held to a high standard of proof, meaning the jury is required to evaluate the case with a very high level of scrutiny.
+In America, a person is not presumed to be guilty until they either admit guilt or are found guilty by a jury of their peers.
+Criminal cases are held to a high standard of proof, meaning the jury must evaluate the case with a very high level of scrutiny.
 The evidence presented must prove to the jury that the defendant is guilty “beyond a reasonable doubt.”

 What is Reasonable Doubt?

 To have reasonable doubt about something is to have a fair and justified amount of skepticism toward that thing.
 In the context of criminal proceedings, reasonable doubt includes any common sense scrutiny a juror could have toward the evidence presented by the prosecution.
 To put it simply, it’s any doubt that is based on reason.

 The prosecuting attorney’s goal is to convict the defendant, or the person accused of a crime, and have them declared guilty.
 But in order for that to happen, they must prove to the jury that the defendant committed the crime, leaving the jury with no reasonable doubts that the prosecution presented the truth.
 If there is no reasonable doubt in a case, the jury must declare the defendant guilty.

 Often, reasonable doubt is used in the phrase “beyond a reasonable doubt,” which refers to the standard of proof that criminal prosecutors must meet for a jury to convict the defendant.
 The “standard of proof” is the level to which prosecuting attorneys must prove guilt.
 We’ll explore the different standards of proof in more depth later.